Darkthrone: Early black metal years: 1991–1994

 The Darkthrone logo, as it has appeared on the band's releases since its first album, Soulside Journey.
-It was designed by Tassilo Förg, Gylve "Fenriz" Nagell, and Tomas Lindberg of Grotesque/At the Gates.
+It was designed by Tassilo Förg, Gylve "Fenriz" Nagell, and Tomas Lindberg of Grotesque / At the Gates.

-In 1991, influenced by Euronymous of Mayhem, Darkthrone adopted the aesthetic that would come to symbolize the black metal scene, donning corpse paint and using pseudonyms.
-Gylve Nagell became "Fenriz", Ted Skjellum became "Nocturno Culto", and Ivar Enger adopted the name "Zephyrous."
+In 1991, influenced by Euronymous of Mayhem, Darkthrone adopted the black metal aesthetic, donning corpse paint and using pseudonyms.
+Gylve Nagell became "Fenriz", Ivar Enger became "Zephyrous", and Ted Skjefull adopted the name "Nocturno Culto”.
 In August 1991, they recorded their second album, released in early 1992 and titled A Blaze in the Northern Sky.
-This album featured Darkthrone's first black metal recordings, although Peaceville Records was initially skeptical about releasing it due to the band's drastic shift from their original death metal style.
+This album featured Darkthrone's first black metal recordings, although Peaceville Records was skeptical about releasing it due to the band's drastic shift from their original style.
 After the album was recorded, bassist Dag Nilsen left the band, stating that he did not wish to play black metal.
-He is credited only as "session bass" and does not appear in any photographs on the album.
+He is credited as "session bass" and does not appear in any photographs on the album.

 The band's third album, Under a Funeral Moon, was recorded in the summer of 1992 and released in early 1993.
-It marked Darkthrone's complete transition to black metal and is considered a landmark in the development of the genre.
+It completed Darkthrone's transition to black metal and is considered a landmark in the development of the genre.
 This album was the last collaboration with guitarist Zephyrous.

 Following this, their fourth album, Transilvanian Hunger, was released in February 1994.
 It was the first album to feature only two members, Nocturno Culto and Fenriz.
-Fenriz was credited with all instrumentation and songwriting, while Nocturno Culto contributed solely vocals.
+Fenriz was credited with all instrumentation and songwriting, while Nocturno Culto contributed vocals.
 From this point forward, the band operated as a duo.
-Transilvanian Hunger was characterized by a raw, low-fidelity recording style, monotone riffing, and minimal melody.
-The album's release sparked some controversy, as Norwegian black metal musician Varg Vikernes wrote half the lyrics and the booklet contained the phrase "Norsk Arisk Black Metal," which translates to "Norwegian Aryan Black Metal" in English.
+A raw, low-fidelity recording style, monotone riffing, and minimal melody characterized Transilvanian Hunger.
+The album's release sparked controversy because Norwegian black metal musician Varg Vikernes wrote half the lyrics and the booklet contained the phrase "Norsk Arisk Black Metal," which translates to "Norwegian Aryan Black Metal" in English.